Why is the Shaw Method so popular?

 What makes an ideal Shaw Method teacher?

-- Patience (with yourself and others) – a process-driven approach to life.
-You are someone who enjoys the journey
+Patience – with yourself and others – a process-driven approach to life – enjoying the journey

 The foundation course takes candidates through the progressions for all four strokes, enabling them to apply the core principles to their own swimming.
 At the end of this unit, students will be assessed on their ability to demonstrate Shaw Method swimming.